NOAA Global Monitoring Laboratory, R/GML, 325 Broadway, Boulder, CO 80305-3328

 C is the CO2 global measured abundance in ppm, M is the same for CH4 in ppb,

 Because we seek an index that is accurate, only direct forcing from these gases has been included.
-Model-dependent feedbacks, for example, due to induced changes in water vapor, atmospheric circulation, and stratospheric ozone depletion, are not included.
-Other spatially heterogeneous, short-lived, climate forcing agents, such as aerosols and tropospheric ozone, are highly variable and have uncertain global magnitudes and also are not included here to maintain accuracy.
+Model-dependent feedbacks and adjustments, for example, due to induced changes in water vapor, atmospheric circulation, and stratospheric ozone depletion, are not included.
+Other spatially heterogeneous, short-lived, climate forcing agents, such as aerosols, clouds and tropospheric ozone, are highly variable and have uncertain global magnitudes and also are not included here to maintain accuracy.

 Figure 3 shows radiative forcing for CO2, CH4, N2O and groupings of gases that capture changes predominantly in the CFCs, HCFCs, and the HFCs through 2022.
 Carbon dioxide is by far the largest contributor to total forcing from these gases and methane is the second largest contributor.